kotamine/piecemealR/docs/02-Essentials.md

 ### Atomic

-In most cases, each atomic element has a type (mode) of;
+In most cases, each atomic element has a type (mode) of

 * `numeric`: number